‘Move On From Them’ – Mohammad Hafeez Wants Pakistan To Move On From These 3 Stars After Champions Trophy 2025 Performances

 “2023 mein Asia Cup shuru hua, hamari expectation thi ki ye trio—Shaheen, Naseem aur Haris—ye ready hai ki hume bade events jitwa ke de, failure.
 2023 50-over World Cup, failure.
 2022 T20 tournament in Melbourne, failure.
 Ye wala ICC Champions Trophy, failure,” said Hafeez.

-Hafeez wondered if they even have the potential to win major tournaments for Pakistan, even though everybody else seems to believe that they do.
+Hafeez questioned if the pace attack holds enough potential to win major tournaments for Pakistan while everybody else seems to believe otherwise.
 He believed that it is time for Pakistan to turn away from the trio and look elsewhere.
 He named Mohammad Ali, Khurram Shahzad, Mohammad Wasim Jr., Akif Javed, and Mir Hamza as potential replacements.
-According to him, these players deserve a chance since they are also part of Pakistan’s cricket system and could bring fresh energy to the team.
+According to him, these players deserve a chance and could bring fresh energy to the team.

 “It is time to realise that these guys, according to many people they have skills, lekin vo skills bada tournament jitwane k kabil nahi hume najar aa rahe hai, vo sabit nahi kar rahe hai.
 Let’s move on from them.
 Let’s bring other people.
 Let’s go with Mohammad Ali, Khurram Shahzad, Mohammad Wasim Jr., Akif Javed, Mir Hamza.
 These guys are waiting for their chances.
 Inko khila k dekh lete hai.
 They are also Pakistani; they also have a Pakistani passport.”